Health: Behavioral Health and Recovery Administration (6110P)

 As part of the Health System’s implementation of LEAP, a process improvement methodology, BHRS is developing processes to investigate significant critical incidents and resolve them at the root cause to prevent re-occurrence and promote a culture of continuous process improvement.
 Such a process will substantially improve quality of care issues.

 Customer Satisfaction Rating of Good or Better Exceeding Target

-Percent of Outcome and Efficiency Goals and Benchmarks Meeting Target
+Percent of Outcome and Efficiency Goals and Benchmarks Exceeding Target

 Percent of BHRS Employee Evaluations Completed Annually Below Target